NKID00/redstone-computer-utilities/README.md

 ## Highlights

 - Empowers programs in any programming language (as long as it supports JSON and TCP) to debug redstone computers
-  - Specially, a high-level asynchronous Python library is provided to simplify development
+  - Specially, a Python library is provided to simplify development
+    - The Python library uses asynchronous network communication, features high-level APIs and a user-friendly CLI and supports static typing.
 - Supports redstone wires in any sizes and shapes from horizontal, vertical to even diagonal ones
 - Completions and suggestions for every argument of all commands
 - Server-side-only implementation, fully compatible with vanilla clients